Student Assessment Home | Student Assessment Directory | Contact Student Assessment

 Testing irregularities can occur before, during, and after testing.
 Serious testing violations involve conduct that violates the security and confidentiality of a test and are listed in the Texas Administrative Code (TAC), §101.3031.
 Procedural testing irregularities are less severe, more common, and typically the result of minor deviations in testing procedures.
 Routine test administration training is the best way to avoid testing irregularities, especially for policies and procedures that have been updated.

 All testing irregularities must be reported to the TEA Student Assessment Division.
 Each person participating in the Texas Assessment Program is responsible for reporting any violation or suspected violation of test security or confidentiality.
 Campus staff should notify their campus or district testing coordinator if they witness an irregularity or suspect that one has occurred.
 Districts must ensure that all testing personnel are aware of their obligation to report testing irregularities.
-To report testing irregularities, sign in to the Test Information Distribution Engine (TIDE) to access the Serious Testing Violation form or the Procedural Testing Irregularity form.
+To report testing irregularities, sign in to TIDE to access the Serious Testing Violation form or the Procedural Testing Irregularity form.
 They are located under Administration and Security Forms.

 - District and Campus Coordinator Resources

 - Test Administration Manuals and Materials

 Please forward concerns to Commissioner@tea.texas.gov to file a complaint pertaining to test security.

 For additional information, contact TEA using the Student Assessment Help Desk or call 512-463-9536.